Sugar free low carb KETO Tiramisu. The best dessert in the world! 3g carbs per portion. Jamie Oliver would be impressed!

 Because my favourite dessert in the whole wide world has returned and this time it is a sugar free low carb KETO Tiramisu.

 Not a substitute for Tiramisu.
-Not a look-a-like.
-Not a taste-a-like.
+Definitely not a look-a-like.
+Absolutely not a taste-a-like.

 Before you ask, the answer is no. It’s not just something that vaguely resembles Tiramisu.
 Not some pudding with the flavours of cocoa, mascarpone and coffee.
 My sugar free low carb KETO Tiramisu is the real deal.
 It is made with sponge fingers, mascarpone, raw eggs, cream, coffee, cocoa, rum and icing ‘sugar’.
-It is prepared like a normal Tiramisu.
+You prepare it like a normal Tiramisu.
 It has the ingredients of a normal Tiramisu.
-It is layered like a normal Tiramisu.
+You layer it like a normal Tiramisu.
 Best of all, it TASTES like a normal Tiramisu.
 Actually, no. Scrap that.
 I wouldn’t want anyone to compare my creation to an inferior quality, factory packaged Tiramisu labelled as ‘classic’ or ‘traditional’ or even ‘luxury’.
 It tastes a-ma-zing and exactly like my mum’s ORIGINAL and BEST Tiramisu.

 I am so absolutely, totally, super confident about this, that I am ready to challenge Jamie Oliver to taste it and tell me if he could make a better Tiramisu than this.
 Plus of course this is a healthy version!